syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### nodes.constraints `enum`
 {:#members:nodes-constraints}

 Enables or disables the default behaviors of the node.
-See <a href="global.html#nodeconstraints">NodeConstraints</a>
+See [Node Constraints](/js/api/global#nodeconstraints)

 #### Default Value